 1.1.
-In the Financial Performance and Direction report to the Authority on 30 April 2021, there were draft figures for 2020/21 that provided for a consolidated surplus of £209,219.
-At the meeting, a verbal update was provided that some additional year end adjustments had been made and the surplus had decreased slightly to £182,568.
-These figures were then used in the production of the draft Statement of Accounts, which were signed and published on our website on 17 June 2021.
-This is slightly later than indicated in the above report, mainly due to additional land valuations being required to be completed by the property consultants.
+In the Financial Performance and Direction report to the Broads Authority on 30 April, draft figures for 2020/21 provided for a consolidated surplus of £209,219.
+It was updated verbally at that meeting that some additional year end adjustments had been made and the surplus had decreased slightly to £182,568.
+These figures were then used in the production of the draft Statement of Accounts, which were signed and published on the Authority's website on 17 June.
+This was slightly later than indicated in the above report, due mainly to additional land valuations having to be completed by the property consultants.